frankframework/frank-manual/docs/source/deploying/properties.rst

   property to have specific properties for each.
 For example, if this property has value "v", then additional properties are read from file "SideSpecifics_v.properties".
-The default value is "xxx", causing additional properties to be read from "SideSpecifics_xxx.properties" if this file is present.
+The default value is "xxx", causing additional properties to be read from file "classes/SideSpecifics_xxx.properties" relative to your project directory.
+This file is optional.
 See section :ref:`deploymentConfigureProperties` for more details on how properties are read.